Blood in Dog Poop: What It Means

 That might include, for example, anti-parasite treatments or dewormers, probiotics, and even changes in your dog food.
 Of course, if the cause is the ingestion of some kind of toxin, your dog may need to be treated for that.

 Other causes, like problems with the anal glands, may be relatively easy to solve, although it is also possible they may need more extensive treatment.
-Of course, tumors would require a more involved treatment regimen that could include surgery.
+Of course, tumors would require a more involved treatment regimen that may include surgery.

 Pet owners will likely be asked to monitor their dog’s bowel movements as part of its post-treatment care.
 Additional follow-up care might include a dietary change to a more bland diet than what he has typically been on in the past.
 This might be a temporary change, or your veterinarian might recommend that it be permanent.